 The food also contains garlic which can offer health benefits but there are some concerns about the amount of garlic given to dogs.
 There have been some studies linking garlic to Heinz body anemia.
 With the little amount of garlic in the dog food it is unlikely to be harmful to your dog but some owners prefer to select a dog food without garlic.

-- STARTS WITH REAL TURKEY: A recipe that starts with real turkey as the first ingredient, this adult dry dog food features a single animal protein source along with potatoes, peas and pumpkin to support gentle digestion in your dog without the grains that contain gluten, making it a good option for dogs with a sensitive stomach.
+- STARTS WITH REAL TURKEY: This grain free adult dry dog food features a single animal protein source along with potatoes, peas and pumpkin to support gentle digestion, making it a good option for dogs with a sensitive stomach

-- LIMITED INGREDIENT DOG FOOD: BLUE Basics is a limited ingredient grain free dog food that doesn’t contain any chicken, beef, corn, wheat, soy, dairy or eggs making it a good option for dogs with food sensitivities.
-Plus, it’s specifically formulated with essential proteins and carbohydrates to help meet energy requirements and promote a healthy lifestyle.
+- LIMITED INGREDIENT DOG FOOD: BLUE Basics is a limited ingredient grain free dog food that doesn’t contain any chicken, beef, corn, wheat, soy, dairy or eggs making it a good option for dogs with food sensitivities

-- Contains (1) 24lb bag of BLUE Basics Limited Ingredient Diet, Grain Free Natural Adult Dry Dog Food, Turkey & Potato; High-quality protein from Deboned Turkey, plus Turkey Meal helps build and maintain strong muscles.
+- Contains one (1) 24lb bag of BLUE Basics Limited Ingredient Diet Grain Free Natural Adult Dry Dog Food, Turkey & Potato

 5. Earthborn Holistic Grain-Free (Dry)